 Taking an advanced TEFL course can really help your CV stand out by showing an employer you have developed skills specific to the job offered.
 Qualifications like these, in addition to your 120-hour TEFL qualification, will put you in a much stronger position to compete against degree holders for positions.

 Our Teaching English Online course is ideal for those looking to enter the online teaching market.
 You’ll learn about how to deliver online lessons as well as how to set up and market yourself as an online teacher.

 If you don’t have any previous teaching experience then the idea of taking your first lesson can feel a bit daunting.
 It’s why we recently launched our Online Teaching Practicum, which gives you the opportunity to develop and deliver your own online lessons in front of a TEFL professional and your peers.

 By taking a practicum you gain practical experience conducting lessons online, which many people looking for their first online teaching job won’t have.

 It can be a real pain trying to find out which online companies don’t ask for a degree, which is why we’ve done some of the hard work for you!
 The below table lists a number of companies that don’t require teachers to have a degree, and also details their other requirements.

 You don’t have to rely on online teaching platforms for work.
 In fact, if you don’t have a degree and you’re looking to make a full-time income then you should be aiming to build up your own business.

 Setting yourself up with your own website and promoting your services online can be a great option for a number of reasons:

 - No degree is required!

-- You keep 100% of the fee you charge – online teaching platforms will typically take a commission
+- You keep 100% of the fee you charge – online teaching companies take a cut of what the student pays and marketplaces will take a commission.

 - You have even more control over your own schedule